Empowering Women and Youth in ESA Grain Trade Launch

 The workshop was designed with clear goals in mind:

-• Introducing the Project: The project, titled “Empowering Women and Youth to Participate in Structured Cross-Border Grain Trade through CBTAs in ESA Regions” aims to boost the institutional and trade capacities of CBTAs.
-This enhancement will not only facilitate effective participation in grain trade but also create new job opportunities.
+• Introducing the Project: The project, titled “Empowering Women and Youth to Participate in Structured Cross-Border Grain Trade through CBTAs in ESA Regions”, aims to boost the institutional and trade capacities of CBTAs.
+This enhancement will support effective participation in grain trade and create new job opportunities.

 • Engaging Stakeholders: A key objective was to foster a collaborative environment where governments, regional bodies, and the private sector work together toward a shared vision of an inclusive trade landscape.